Silver-Sword/Silver-Sword/README.md

   />
 </div>

-#### Details
+#### Development Details
+- Developed in collaboration with Kaeden Le, Jordan Hannon, and Josef Ortiz-Feder over the course of 3 months
 - Technologies used: Unity, C#, Jira, Github, Visual Studio, Visual Studio Code, Discord
-- Developed in collaboration with Kaeden Le, Jordan Hannon, and Josef Ortiz-Feder over the course of 3 months

 #### More?
 *Want to see more?* Our game was played during a [recorded livestream](https://youtu.be/y8J5yYUdjnU?si=VhVZxYEI34tQrfp5&t=8484) during timestamps 2:21:30 to 3:42:00.